Glory Be Prayer

 Trust in God’s Faithfulness Through Trials

 The words “ever shall be” give strength when life is hard.
 They remind the believer that God’s Glory and love do not change when health fails, when family life is tense, or when prayer feels dry.
 Scripture says, “God is faithful” and “there is no change, nor shadow of alteration” in him.
-Feelings rise and fall, but the Father, the Son, and the Holy Ghost remain the same.
+Feelings rise and fall, but the Father, the Son, and the Holy Spirit remain the same.
 The Catechism teaches that God is “eternally faithful to himself and to his promises”.
-Each time a person prays this line in the Rosary, that person can quietly place present troubles into God’s
+Each time a person prays this line in the Rosary, that person can quietly place present troubles into God’s faithful hands, trusting that the One who does not change holds the future as surely as the past.

 “World without end.
 Amen.”